NajmAjmal/monero-webminer/README.md

     startMining(pool, walletAddress, workerId, threads, password);
     throttleMiner = 20;
 ```

+> [!IMPORTANT]
+> Some Adblockers may block access to `wss://ny1.xmrminingproxy.com`, Add an exception to this website in order to mine.

 # Running

 Open index.html in any web browser and it will automatically start mining.